rahulvenugopal/haveyoumetrahul/content/research/Hiring/index.en.md

 2. High density Neuromodulation and perception.
 What are some perceptual phenomena which can be altered via electricity!
 3. [Neural speech tracking](https://cnspworkshop.net/index.html)
+4. We have TBs of EEG data sitting in our server and waiting a data wizard to unlock information hidden in them.
+We have two A100 wands as well!

 It would be great if you can intern for your dissertation project.
 But, if you want to learn and get a good sense of broader works happening at our centre for